aleontiev/dj/README.md

 * Building and running the project
 * Generating new code stubs

-The reality of the Python distribution ecosystem is an uncertain and distributed experience, especially for newcomers.
+The Python distribution ecosystem is an uncertain and segmented experience, especially for newcomers.
 There are too many options, they don't integrate well, and they don't provide complete functionality.

+For example, the typical development environment might use `pyenv` to control the Python runtime version, `virtualenv` to isolate the project's dependencies, `pip` and `setuptools` to specify dependencies, `django-admin` to initialize a project, `manage.py` within the virtual environment to run commands, and a `Makefile` to wrap all of these tools.

-`dj`, insipred by ember-cli, attempts to fill the gaps by providing a simple, comprehensive, and extendable interface for the Django development lifecycle. `dj` is built in Python and provides familiar integration points for Python developers.
+`dj`, insipred by ember-cli, attempts to instead provide a simple, comprehensive, and extendable interface for the Django development lifecycle.

+With `dj`, you can create and start a Django app in seconds, and modify it with your first migration in minutes.

 ## Installation